Sniper: Legacy

 Sniper: Legacy is a 2014 American direct-to-video action film directed by Don Michael Paul.
 It is the fifth installment in the Sniper film series and a sequel to Sniper: Reloaded (2011).

 Plot

-After military leaders are assassinated, Brandon Beckett (Chad Michael Collins), receives word that his father, Thomas Beckett (Tom Berenger), was among the people assassinated.
-Attempting to track down David Simpson (Doug Allen), the assassin, a renegade 75th Ranger Regiment sniper, Brandon finds out that his father isn't dead and realizes that he is being used as bait.
+After military leaders are assassinated, Brandon Beckett (Chad Michael Collins) receives word that his father, Thomas Beckett (Tom Berenger), was among the people assassinated.
+Attempting to track down David Simpson (Doug Allen), the assassin, a renegade 75th Ranger Regiment sniper, Brandon finds out that his father is not dead and realizes that he is being used as bait.